kallehed/Advent-of-code-2024/README.md

 DAY14: C++ (Hooray 1000 line template error messages, and incomprehensible std documentation for just reading with an input iterator thingy)

+DAY15: Fortran (A refreshing language, good lsp, nice documentation.
+Though the language is kind of weird and annoying)

 ### Languages to use:

 ```